replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ### `name`

-A unique identifier for the item.
-Each item in the Config custom resource much have a unique `name`, including items in different groups.

 <table>
   <tr>
     <th>Description</th>
     <td>A unique identifier for the item.
-Item names must be unique both within the group and across all groups.</td>
+Item names must be unique both within the group and across all groups.
+The <code>name</code> is not displayed in the admin console.</td>
   </tr>
   <tr>
     <th>Required?</th>